ICDRG, Zagreb, March 2019

 Amazingly, these eleven members, met regularly for over 20 years and did much to promote contact dermatitis and patch testing, including being involved in numerous joint studies and publications.
 They initiated the formation of the journal, Contact Dermatitis in 1975 and all became members of the initial Editorial Advisory Board.

-The ICDRG is now comprised of representatives from all over the world, and currently includes members from Belgium, Sweden, Denmark, the United Kingdom, USA, Germany, Singapore, Korea, India, Japan, Canada, Uruguay and Australia.
+The ICDRG is now comprised of representatives from all over the world, and currently includes members from Belgium, Sweden, Denmark, the United Kingdom, Germany, the Netherlands, Portugal, Croatia, Singapore, Korea, India, Japan, Thailand, USA, Canada, Argentina, Uruguay, and Australia.